agent6/django-saas-base/README.md

 The entrypoint runs migrations and ensures the initial admin user exists.
 The app is available at `http://localhost:8000` unless you set `HOST_PORT` in `.env`.

+Note: local development uses `docker-compose.override.yml` to mount the code into the container.
+For Portainer or production, the base `docker-compose.yml` intentionally avoids host bind mounts.

 ## Local setup (without Docker)

 ```bash